BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Round

 At BrewPi we sell custom designed round heating elements.
-The element Diameter and Length (see figure for a definition) determine the minimum required kettle diameter (Min. ⌀).
+The element Diameter and Length (see figure) determine the minimum required kettle diameter (Min. ⌀).
 The element round shape is least obstructive to the flow when whirlpooling in a kettle with the design diameter (Design ⌀).
 The heating elements come in two types; 1-phase elements with one resistor per flange, and 3-phase elements with 3 resistors.
 Especially the 3-phase elements have an extremely low watt density, which makes scorching your mash / wort practically impossible.
 All elements come with a mounting kit, and have a 1.5" BSP thread.
 Technical details of the heating elements  can be found in the tables below.

 ![Heating elements-round](../images/heat-element-round.jpg)